Recovery from Severe Substance Addiction: Understanding different models and interventions in supporting the recovery journey.

 Moral Model and Learning Model of Addiction

-The ‘moral model of addiction’ discusses recovery through shame and humiliation, which reflects a poor societal response and is the opposite of the Learning Model of Addiction' which argues that ‘while the brain has the capacity for addiction, it also has the capacity for behaviour change.
-Shifting the emphasis to recovery(Heilig et al, 2021).
-One that accounts for the changes in the brain, without removing hope in the possibility of flourishing after addiction, through supported recovery.
+The 'Moral Model of Addiction,' historically predominant up to the 1980s, discusses recovery through shame and humiliation, reflecting a poor societal response.
+This model has now been largely replaced by the Learning Model of Addiction' which argues that, "while the brain has the capacity for addiction, it also has the capacity for behaviour change, shifting the emphasis to recovery" (Heilig et al, 2021).
+This model accounts for changes in the brain without removing hope in the possibility of flourishing after addiction through supported recovery.

 Neurobiological basis of Substance Addiction

-Made worse by challenging stereotypes of laziness and affliction, which is often still portrayed today in this moral model.
 Both models emphasise a deterministic view of the compulsive/impulsive dimensions of addiction, where the sufferer is powerless, and so reliant on interventions, including pharmacological.
 The efforts of researchers evidencing the neurobiological basis of substance addiction in the brain disease model consider that addiction may have components of genetic and developmental risk.

 They found clear evidence that brain changes do occur in the use of addictive substances, particularly in the reward centre of the brain and frontal lobes or pre-frontal cortex, changing the way that a person thinks, makes judgements, and is motivated to do things when under the influence, for example.
+They also found that environmental, social and socioeconomic conditions seemed to be ignored, despite implicating and influencing relapse, and treatment compliance.

 Treatments and Interventions